mikelevins/bard/docs/bard.md

     '(), '(0 1 2 3 4)

-An orderd sequence of values
+An ordered sequence of values

 **Table**

     {a: 0 b: 1}

 A mapping from keys to values.
-Both keys and values may be arbitrary Bard objects, with two restrictions: neither keys nor values may be undefined, and keys may not be nothing.
-A table may be treated as a list of pairs, though it isn't necessarily represented that way.

 **Method**

     (^ (x) x)
     (^ (x y) (+ x y))

-A callable object that executes some code when applied to zero or more arguments.
+A callable object that executes some code when applied to arguments.

-**Function**

-    (-> Number Number)

-An abstract, polymorphic, callable object.
-Functions are like methods, except that they don't have any code of their own to execute.
-Instead, they have methods that they know about.
-When a function is applied to some arguments, it inspects the arguments looking for a match to a method it knows about.
-If if finds a match, it applies the method to the arguments.
-If it doesn't, it raises an exception.
-Functions choose methods based on the types of their arguments.

 ### Specialized classes

-Besides Bard's basic built-in classes, it has a few more types with more specialized uses, and most of these don't have standard literal syntax defined for them.
+Besides the basic built-in classes, Bard has a few more types with more specialized uses, and most of these don't have standard literal syntax defined for them.
 These more specialized classes include:

-**Actors**
+**Function**

+A function is a callable object, similar to a method.
+Unlike a method, a function has no code of its own; instead, it has a set of methods that are associated with argument types.
+When applied to arguments, the function finds the method that is defined for those types and applies it to compute a result.
+Functions are therefore polymorphic--that is, the same function can execute different code, depending on the types of its arguments.

+**Actor**

 Objects that represent a running Bard process.
 A Bard program can create actors that run in the same process as the creating Bard process, or in a